Consumer Assistance | Energy | Telecom | Warehouse | Commission Actions | Miscellaneous

 What are my ownership options?

 If you can afford it, buying your solar panels outright will bring you the biggest return on your investment.
-If that’s not an option, then you could look into getting a solar loan.
+If that is not an option, you could look into getting a solar loan.

-How can I decide if a solar system is right for me?
+How can I decide if a solar energy system is right for me?

-Everyone’s situation is different so it’s important to do your homework and be an active participant in the process.
+Every situation is different so it’s important to do your homework and be an active participant in the process.
 Knowing your electricity usage and whether or not your roof is appropriate for solar are good first steps.
 Know your finances.
-Sunlight may be free, but solar systems are not.
+Sunlight may be free, but solar energy systems are not.
 Research your solar company and get the best deal.
-Before entering into any agreement with a solar company, thoroughly vet the company.
-Asking for references and proof of licensure and checking with the secretary of state to ensure the company is in good standing should all be a part of the process of selecting a reputable company to work with.
-Getting multiple bids for your solar system should also be a part of the buying process.
-The market can be quite competitive and having multiple solar companies competing for your business can save you a few bucks.
+Before entering into any agreement, thoroughly vet the company.
+Asking for references and proof of licensure and checking with South Dakota’s Secretary of State office to ensure the company is in good standing should all be a part of the process of selecting a reputable company.
+Getting multiple bids for your solar energy system should also be a part of your research process.
+The market can be competitive and having multiple solar companies competing for your business can save you money.
 Finally, when looking for deals, don’t forget about tax credits and incentives.
 These can save you money as well, but make sure you fully understand any potential tax implications of these money savers.

 What incentives are currently offered for solar in South Dakota?

-Why doesn't South Dakota have net metering?
-What will I get paid from my utility for my excess generation?
+What will I get paid for my excess generation?

 All electric utilities regulated by the PUC are obligated to interconnect with and purchase power from small solar facilities if the generator desires and agrees to the terms.
-For solar facilities with a capacity less than 100 kW, the rates utilities pay for the power must be filed with and approved by the PUC.
+The minimum rate paid is referred to as the avoided cost that is the incremental costs to an electric utility of electric energy or capacity or both which, but for the purchase from the solar facility, such utility would generate itself or purchase from another source.
+For solar facilities with a capacity less than 100 kW, the rates utilities pay for the power must be filed with the PUC.
+These rates must also be approved by the PUC for the regulated investor-owned utilities.
 This transparency allows producers to compare rates and make informed decisions regarding the economics of a small renewable power facility.
+These filed rates can be accessed here, https://puc.sd.gov/energy/rrrates.aspx.

 U.S. Department of Energy